BRENDA MCCULLOUGH, DISTRICT FOOD SERVICE DIRECTOR

 Continuing professional development shall be provided for all food service personnel.

 School fund-raising activities will be at the discretion of the committee involved to best support their efforts in raising funds for their activities.
+If the fund-raising is taking place during school hours and includes food items, the food items must meet Smart Snack Compliance.
+If any Advisor or Committee needs guidance with Smart Snack Compliance, the Food Service Director will make herself available for consult.

 Snacks served during the school day or in after-school care or enrichment programs will make a positive contribution to children's diets and health, with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage.
 Schools will assess if and when to offer snacks based on timing of school meals, children's nutritional needs, children's ages, and other considerations.
 The District will disseminate a list of healthful snack items to teachers, after-school program personnel, and parents.